 - Roll the dough into 1" balls in the palm of your hand, and roll in the granulated sugar.
 Place on the parchment paper-lined baking sheet.

 - Chill for 20 minutes in the freezer.

 - Once cookies have chilled, bake for 12 minutes or until browned around the edges but gooey in the middle.

 - Let cool for 5 minutes, then transfer to wire racks to complete drying.

-Martha recommends consuming cookies the day they are made because they are best then, but they can be stored in an airtight container at room temperature for up to 5 days.
+These cookies are best consumed immediately, but they can be stored in an airtight container at room temperature for up to 5 days.

 Do you have a recipe like this, where you would gladly burn your fingers just to eat bite after bite of just-baked goodness?